codecurious-bln/elixir_snake/README.md

 # TODOs

-So far the tutorial is given as a set of files, see section **Files**.
+So far the tutorial is given as a set of files, see [Files](#files).
 This needs to be fleshed out into a written tutorial.

 We should also think about further reducing complexity.
 If we want to make changes to the game I would suggest to do so in the final version (i.e. in `lib/game6.ex`) first.
 We can then retrofit them to the other files.